fcapolini/trillo-website/gitbook/reference/language.md

 ## 1. Logic values <a href="#values" id="values"></a>

-Logic values can be added to any HTML using `:`-prefixed attributes.
+Logic values can be added to any HTML tag using `:`-prefixed attributes.
 These attributes won't appear in output pages and values will be added to page-specific code.

 ### String literals <a href="#string-literals" id="string-literals"></a>